eliovinciguerra/CHAOS/README.md

 CHAOS is organized into 3 different modules, which offer the ability to inject faults into:
 - CPU registers (CHAOSReg).
-- Cache memory (CHAOSTags).
+- Cache memory (CHAOSCache).
 - Main memory (CHAOSMem).

-At the current stage of the project, all ISAs supported by gem5 are compatible.
-However, for CHAOSReg the only supported CPU model is the Out-of-Order (O3) core.
+All ISAs (ARM, NULL, MIPS, POWER, RISCV, SPARC, X86) and CPU models (O3CPU, TimingSimpleCPU, MinorCPU, AtomicSimpleCPU, DerivO3CPU, SimpleCPU) supported by gem5 are fully compatible with CHAOS.

 It is also important to note that CHAOS has been implemented as a SimObject, which makes it highly customizable and easy to install, even when upgrading to a new version of gem5.
 ## Types of Faults

-CHAOSReg, CHAOSTags and CHAOSMem currently supports three distinct types of faults, enabling modifications to the contents of target registers:
+CHAOSReg, CHAOSCache and CHAOSMem currently supports three distinct types of faults, enabling modifications to the contents of target registers:
 1. Bit flip: This fault type induces a bit-flipping operation on the register contents, where one or more bits transition from 0 to 1 or vice versa.
 This alteration models transient faults in the system, which may arise due to physical phenomena such as radiation, electromagnetic interference, hardware malfunctions, or material defects in the circuitry.
 2. Stuck at zero: In this configuration, one or more bits within the register are permanently forced to 0.
 This simulates permanent faults in the system, akin to a node or signal line being shorted to ground.
 3. Stuck at one: Similar to the previous configuration, this fault type forces one or more bits in the register to remain at 1, simulating permanent errors in the system, such as a node being tied to the power supply.